Data

 Colorado's New American population estimate

-The 2021 American Community Survey estimates that approximately 570,273 foreign born individuals live in and call Colorado home.
-This population represents 9.8% of Colorado's total population.
+The 2023 American Community Survey estimates that approximately 563,101 foreign born individuals live in and call Colorado home.
+This population represents 9.6% of Colorado's total population.
+Source: ACS Table S0501, 2023 1-year estimate

-Pie chart showing share of foreign born living in Colorado - 570,273 foreign born or 9.8 %
+Pie chart showing share of foreign born living in Colorado - 563,101 foreign-born or 9.6%

 Colorado's New Americans are of working age

-A majority of foreign born Coloradans are of working age.
+A majority of foreign-born Coloradans are of working age.
 Currently, the Colorado workforce has two jobs available for every one available worker.
-Foreign born Coloradans already play a significant role in Colorado's workforce and economy, and this talent pool will continue to play a role in addressing Colorado's significant workforce gaps.
+Foreign-born Coloradans already play a significant role in Colorado's workforce and economy, and this talent pool will continue to play a role in addressing Colorado's significant workforce gaps.
+Source: ACS Table S0501, 2023 1-year estimate

 Colorado's New Americans positively contribute to the economy

-Foreign born Coloradans significantly contribute to Colorado's economy.
-Foreign born led households in Colorado hold an estimated $15.9 billion in spending power.
+Foreign-born Coloradans significantly contribute to Colorado's economy.
+Foreign-born led households in Colorado hold an estimated $21.3 billion in spending power.
 These are dollars that reach Colorado businesses and the general economy.
-It is also estimated that foreign born Coloradans paid $5.5 billion in taxes.
+It is also estimated that foreign-born Coloradans paid $7.7 billion in taxes.
+Source: American Immigration Council

-Text graphic showing immigrant household spending power: $15.9 Billion in foreign born household spending power. $5.5 Billion in foreign born taxes paid.
-Source: 2019 American Immigration Council.
+Text graphic showing immigrant household spending power: $21.3 billion in foreign-born household spending power. $7.7 billion in foreign-born taxes paid.
+Source: American Immigration Council Data Year 2023.

 Colorado's New Americans are educated

-Approximately 32.5% of foreign born Coloradans aged 25 and over have at least a bachelor's degree.
+Approximately 34.90% of foreign-born Coloradans aged 25 and over have at least a bachelor's degree.
 These individuals can fill workforce gaps in technically trained professions.
+Source: ACS Table S0501, 2023 1-year estimate

 Table showing data of education of population 25 years and over: